I Was So Hungry, I Ate a Horse

-You might be surprised to find that it’s completely legal to produce and consumer horse meat in most countries.
+You might be surprised to find that it’s completely legal to produce and consume horse meat in most countries.
 In fact, American horse meat is considered a specialty in Japan and the price is on par with veal.
 The legal definition of meat in Australia and New Zealand, however, doesn’t include horse but it’s still legal to eat.

 When in Slovenia…

-Horse meat is rather popular in traditional Slovenia food, especially in the Carniola and Karst regions.
+Horse meat is rather popular in traditional Slovenian food, especially in the Carniola and Karst regions.
 There’s actually a chain of fast food restaurants called Hot’ Horse in Ljubljana and colt steak is also common in the city’s traditional dishes.
 The meat itself is lean, tender, and slightly sweet.

 So there I was in Slovenia.
 Debating if I’d try horse meat.
 As I wandered down Trubarjeva Cesta in Ljubljana one evening a backlit sign suddenly jumped out at me.
 Horse burgers, €4.
 Alright, then.
 I guess I would be eating horse while I was in Slovenia.

 The fast food joint mainly served falafel and kebab but they also had a selection burgers, including horse.
 I walked in and hesitantly placed my order.
 “Did locals order these?
 Or is it a tourist trap like getting Screeched In in Newfoundland?
 Oh well, we’re doing it now.”
 The cook pulled a dark patty from the freezer and flipped it onto the grill.
 I waited near the till, shifting my weight nervously from one foot to the other.
 Both wanting the burger to cook faster before I lost my nerve and wanting it to take longer in order to delay the actual tasting.